Landlord Repair Response Times in the UK: What's 'Reasonable'?

 Gas leaks, total loss of heating in winter, structural danger, flooding, complete electrical failure, and security risks (broken locks) are emergencies.
-The standard expectation is that you respond within 24 hours — ideally same-day.
-For genuine emergencies, tenants should call relevant emergency services first (National Gas Emergency: 0800 111 999).
+Here the practical expectation is a response within 24 hours, ideally same-day.
+For a genuine emergency, tenants should call the relevant emergency service first (the National Gas Emergency line is 0800 111 999).
 Your job is to coordinate the repair.

 Urgent repairs: 3–7 days